Plasdom/SIKE/README.md

     # All other transitions go here
     ...
 ```
 Possible transition types are "ionization", "excitation", "radiative recombination", "emission" and "autoionization".
-Of these, ionization, excitation and radiative recombination should include a "sigma" field, while autionization and emission should include a "rate" field.
+Of these, ionization, excitation and radiative recombination should include a "sigma" field, while autoionization and emission should include a "rate" field.

 For ionization and excitation, SIKE will automatically handle the inverse processes of three-body recombination and collisional de-excitation.